rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 science pub quizzes, lively debates to movie nights and much more...
 Nonscience students also welcome!

 To keep up to date with upcoming events, please use any of the following:
-Facebook: fb.com/darscisoc/
+Facebook: <br>fb.com/darscisoc/
-Mailing list: mail.dar.cam.ac.uk/cgi-bin/mailman/listinfo/dcss-members
+Mailing list: <br>mail.dar.cam.ac.uk/cgi-bin/mailman/listinfo/dcss-members
 <br>

-Facebook: fb.com/darscisoc/
 </details>